Aider-AI/aider/docs/benchmarks.md

 and most human coders would likely fail some tests on their first try.

-It's worth noting that GPT never gets to see the source code of the unit tests.
+It's worth noting that GPT never gets to see the source code of the unit tests during the benchmarking.
 Just the error output from failed tests.
+Of course, all of this code was probably part of its original training data!

 In summary, passing an exercise means GPT was able to: